exokitxr/zeo/README.md

 npm install zeo # requires node 6+
 ```

 :point_right: The _required dependencies_ are `build-essential` and `cmake`.
-These are needed to build the included [Bullet physics engine](https://github.com/bulletphysics/bullet3).
+These are needed to build the included third-party [Bullet physics engine](https://github.com/bulletphysics/bullet3).
 On Debian/Ubuntu you can get these dependencies with:

 ```bash
 sudo apt-get install build-essential cmake